Routing and wavelength assignment in hybrid networks with classical and quantum signals: Network model. Assumptions.

 with the estimated photon number $n_R$ at the receiver after losses, including the effects of limited quantum efficiency at the detector and photon losses caused by dispersion taking part of the signal out of the detection window.
 The total noise is collected in a sum with a fixed term $N_f$ for imperfections such as dark counts at the detector, thermal noise or external light and a term for crosstalk noise $N_c$ both expressed as a photon number.

 These values can be adapted to the network at hand (depending on the transmission powers, losses, etc.).
-In our examples we consider the quantum signal is transmitted in the O band and estimate the photon number at the receiver from the expected power/photon number at the origin node after being attenuated during fiber transmission.
+In our examples we consider the quantum signal is transmitted in the O band and estimate the photon number at the receiver from the expected photon number at the origin node after suffering attenuation during fiber transmission.
 The RWA algorithm will take the network graph and, for each path, it will compute the losses for a typical SMF-28 optical fiber at the transmission wavelength.

 The noise term should be estimated from the classical signal power.
-Raman scattering and four-wave-mixing are proportional to the optical power and to the length of interaction.
-The RWA algorithm uses an upper bound for the number of generated noise photons considering the effective interaction length of the classical and quantum lightpaths.
+Raman scattering and four-wave-mixing grow with the optical power and the length of interaction.
+For all the discussed RWA algorithms we choose an upper bound for the number of generated noise photons considering the effective interaction length of the classical and quantum lightpaths.
 We use as an approximation a fixed coefficient multiplied by the total length in which there is a classical signal transmitted alongside the quantum lightpath.
-If multiple signals are transmitted at different wavelenghts, we approximate the total effect as the sum of all of them.
+If multiple signals are transmitted at different wavelengths, we approximate the total effect as the sum of all of them.
 The coefficient can be adapted depending on the particulars of the studied network.
 Different optical fibers present different nonlinear coefficients.
 For simplicity, we have also considered the same noise for copropagation and counterpropagation (classical channels in the same and opposite direction of the quantum signals).
 This can be refined by defining two terms in $N_c$, one for each direction.